TheBodger/MMM-SimplePlayer/README.md

 # MMM-SimplePlayer

 This magic mirror module will enable the user to play music, show Images in a slideShow, control playback through a mouse or touchscreen and view details of the Track playing.
+It will also SOON include the ButternChurn visuliser.

 Tracks can be played from either:
 ```